-The herein described critical review statement covers the study "Life Cycle Assessment of a PP pipe system for soil and waste removal in the building (according to EN 1451)".
+The herein described critical review statement covers the study "Life cycle assessment of a PP multilayer low noise pipe system for soil and waste removal in the building".
 It is based on the main guiding principles defined in the international standard series [ISO 14040, 2006] and [ISO 14044, 2006].
 Thus, it should be noted that it is not the role of this critical review to endorse or dispute the goal of the study and the related conclusions.
 The aim was rather to examine that the:

-- methods used are scientifically and technically valid for the given goal and scope of the study; - data used are appropriate, sufficient and reasonable in respect to the goal and scope of the study; - conclusions drawn reflect the goal and scope of the study and the limitations identified; - reports are transparent and consistent.
+- methods used are scientifically and technically valid for the given goal and scope of the study; - data used are appropriate, sufficient and reasonable in respect to the goal and scope of the study; - conclusions drawn reflect the goal and scope of the study and the limitations identified; - report is transparent and consistent.